A glass of red wine sits on a patio table overlooking a vineyard

 A visit to Croatia’s Bibich winery is an incomparable gourmet experience

 Tourists flock to Skradin, a cute little town that’s best known as the launching point for ferries to Kris National Park.
-One of the most visited sites in Croatia, the park is famous for its cascading waterfalls, seven in total.
+One of the most visited sites in Croatia, Kris National Park is famous for its cascading waterfalls, seven in total.
 You stroll the park via a boardwalk, soaking in the flowing water and the chirps and buzzes from wildlife (cicadas certainly make their presence known on hot summer days).
 And if the weather’s right, you can even go for a swim at the bottom of one of the falls.

 But most people don’t realize that Skradin is a 12-minute drive from the village of Plastovo, where another valuable liquid flows.
-Plastovo is home to one of the country’s best wineries, and for those in the know, a visit to Bibich winery is a gourmet experience hard to find elsewhere in this Mediterranean country.
+Plastovo is home to one of Croatia’s best wineries, and for those in the know, a visit to Bibich winery is a gourmet experience hard to find elsewhere in this Mediterranean country.

 Alen Bibić’s family have lived on this land for generations.
 The winemaker’s grandfather taught him the craft on this land, and despite sustaining damage to their property during the Croatian War of Independence, Bibić has returned the vines, some as old as 55 years, to their deliciously productive ways.